 Halfway to Dawn seeks to uncover the truths of Billy Strayhorn’s life – with full throttle dancing to Strayhorn’s remarkably intelligent, ‘blow the roof off’ music.
 From a series of emotion laden ballads to ebullient jazz anthems, Strayhorn’s music and the choreography exploring its’ rhythmic foundations and bittersweet emotional subtexts provide the spine and very raison d’etre for Halfway to Dawn.

 Take an artistic journey with us.
-We’re planning two weeks of audience interaction with this worldclass company – from workshops with the American Dance Festival to intimate dinners with the artists.
+We’ve scheduled two weeks of audience interaction with this worldclass company – from workshops for non-dancers to intimate artist talks.